johnspackman/qooxdoo-serverobjects/docs/advanced.md

 ## ProxySessionTracker

-There is exactly one ProxySessionTracker for each client using a Qooxdoo Application and the ProxyManager.handleRequest static method takes care of this provided you give it a unique name for your application.
+There is exactly one ProxySessionTracker for each session for each Qooxdoo Application and the ProxyManager.handleRequest static method takes care of this provided you give it a unique name for your application.

 ## ProxyManager